-Folinic Acid: Perhaps one of the best known vitamins necessary for pregnancy is folic acid, which the body converts to folinic acid.
+Folate/Folic and Folinic Acid Perhaps one of the best-known vitamins necessary for pregnancy is folic acid, which the body converts to folinic acid.
 This vitamin helps prevent neural tube defects as well as congenital heart defects, cleft lips, limb defects, and urinary tract anomalies in developing fetuses.
 And that’s not all: folinic acid is part of the very important B-complex family of vitamins that are necessary to produce the genetic materials DNA and RNA, not only of the egg but also the sperm.
 Together with vitamin B12, folinic acid works to ensure that your baby’s genetic codes are intact.
 It is essential that you get plenty both before and during pregnancy.
 Deficiency in folinic acid may increase the risk of going into preterm delivery, infant low birth weight and fetal growth retardation.
 Deficiency may also increase the homocysteine level in the blood, which can lead to spontaneous abortion and pregnancy complications, such as placental abruption and pre-eclampsia.
 Unfortunately, some people lack the gene that allows conversion of folic into folinic.

 Vitamin K which plays an important role in healthy blood coagulation.
 Vitamin K is also necessary for the synthesis of osteocalcin, an important protein found in bone.

 Niacin/nicotinamide is involved in approximately 200 enzymes in the body and is involved in fatty acid, cholesterol and steroid hormone synthesis.